rundeck/docs/docs/learning/howto/use-example-jobs.md

 3. Download the Source Code (.zip) file.
 4. Extract the contents to a folder on your local hard drive.

-All runbooks job definitions are located in the `runbooks/yaml` folder inside the main repository directory.
+All runbook job definitions are located in the `runbooks/yaml` folder inside the main repository directory.

 1. Click on the **Jobs** page (left menu) of your Project.
 1. And click on the **Upload a job definition** button.